cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 ## 12. Analytics

-If your CVAT instance is created with analytics support, you can press  the "analytics" button in dashboard, a new tab with analytics and journals will open.
+If your CVAT instance is created with analytics support, you can press  the "analytics" button in dashboard, a new tab with analytics and journals will be opened.

 ![](static/documentation/images/image113.jpg)